-General research interests: security and privacy in wireless networks, wireless sensor networks, future air traffic control communication, crowdsourcing, UAV, ADS-B, ACARS, and more generally all wireless technologies used in aviation, navigation and critical infrastructures.
-Recently, I have also been interested in privacy issues in complex global systems such as aviation, open source intelligence, and data mining.
+My general research interests are in the fields of security and privacy in wireless communication, specifically wireless sensor networks, future air traffic control communication, and crowdsourced networks.
+In particular, I have focused on all sorts of wireless technologies used in aviation (e.g., ADS-B or ACARS), navigation and other critical infrastructures (satellites, space, maritime).
+Recently, I have been very interested in privacy issues in complex global systems such as aviation and shipping, in conjunction with open source intelligence and data mining methods.

 - Two papers recently accepted at top systems conferences!
-Our paper A View from the Cockpit: Exploring Pilot Reactions to Attacks on Avionic Systems was accepted to The Network and Distributed System Security Symposium (NDSS) 2020 and our paper A Tale of Sea and Sky: On the Security of Maritime VSAT Communications was accepted to the IEEE Symposium on Security and Privacy (S&P) 2020!
+Our paper A View from the Cockpit: Exploring Pilot Reactions to Attacks on Avionic Systems was published at The Network and Distributed System Security Symposium (NDSS) 2020 (slides, presentation) and our paper A Tale of Sea and Sky: On the Security of Maritime VSAT Communications was published at the IEEE Symposium on Security and Privacy (S&P) 2020 (introductory video, presentation)!

-- It was a pleasure to be General Chair of this year's 7th OpenSky Workshop in Zurich on November 21/22!
+- It was a pleasure to be General Chair of the 7th OpenSky Workshop in Zurich on November 21/22!
 Check out for the workshop proceedings, covering selective works from the whole OpenSky community.